maupertuisbug/rlrawithlangchain/README.md

 ### Learning Objectives

 1. When to choose RAG over Semantic Search with VS?
-2. Is combined knowledge base also better?
+2. Is combined knowledge base always better?
 3. How to pick the right index for the vector store?